radia78/ML-Deployment/README.md

 Deployment has been the biggest bottleneck for large language models.
 I decided to explore two frameworks used for deploying machine learning models; ONNX Runtime and Torch Script.
 I exported an object segmentation model from TorchHub and export them to the respective frameworks.
 I compared their FPS during runtime and found that ONNX Runtime is the winner with an average of 18 FPS compared to Torchscript's 4 FPS on the Apple M1 Silicon Chip.

 ## Deployment Frameworks
 ML deployment frameworks in general has aimed to make ML algorithms optimized for a specific hardware.
 A computational graph is created so the framework can optimize the model by eliminating redundant and fusing operations to reduce computational and memory costs.
+Here are some videos explaining the two deployment frameworks used for this project.

 [![Torchscript Framework Explained:](http://i3.ytimg.com/vi/2awmrMRf0dA/hqdefault.jpg)](https://www.youtube.com/watch?v=2awmrMRf0dA&ab_channel=PyTorch)